linusschlepp/Assignment_KASD/README.md

 ![](https://github.com/linusschlepp/Assignment_KASD/blob/master/svelte-frontend/src/assets/uml_diagramm.jpg)

-The backend uses [Hapi](https://hapi.dev/) while the frontend is written in [Svelte](https://svelte.dev/) and is integrated design-elements from [Bulma](https://bulma.io/).
+The backend uses [Hapi](https://hapi.dev/) while the frontend is written in [Svelte](https://svelte.dev/) and is integrating design-elements from [Bulma](https://bulma.io/).
 Front- and backend communicate via an api, which is powered by [Axios](https://github.com/axios/axios) and documented according to the [Open API Swagger Standard](https://www.openapis.org/).